soswow/fit-curve/README.md

 ## Install

-Before this 3D fork of the original [fit-curve](https://github.com/soswow/fit-curve) has been merged, you can intall this fork via:
+Before this 3D fork of the original [fit-curve](https://github.com/soswow/fit-curve) has been merged, you can install this fork via:

 ```.sh
 npm install nylki/fit-curve